lab596/civiform/Technology-overview.md

 # Software Stack

+## Overview

 CiviForm is built on the [Play Framework](https://www.playframework.com/) in Java, and backed by a [PostgreSQL](https://www.postgresql.org/) database.
+We use Guice to do dependency injection and follow the [Strategy Pattern](https://www.tutorialspoint.com/design_pattern/strategy_pattern.htm).
+The front end uses [J2Html](https://j2html.com/) Java library to render HTML (server-side).
+For applicant authentication we support a few different OIDC/SAML identity providers.
+For infrastructure we use terraform.

 ## Views